mamysa/PyPltRedex/README.md

 * More reasonable copying in `in-hole` pattern.
 Edit 25.07.2020 : actually I think current implementation is pretty sane.
 * Fix bug in `EllipsisMatchModeRewriter`.
 [See here](https://github.com/mamysa/PyPltRedex/issues/1#issuecomment-656267262).
 Aside from general `PatSequence` structural checking logic being incorrect, I also suspect `NtClosure` computation is not sufficient.
 * Compile `reduction-relation` in smarter way - instead of pattern matching rule-by-rule, find common subpatterns  and run for a set of rules with said subpattern matcher only once.
 Also want to merge multiple in-hole into one. `(in-hole V (+ n_1 n_2)` and `(in-hole V (- n_1 n_2))` --> `(in-hole V [(+ n_1 n_2) (- n_1 n_2)]) to traverse term only once while looking for redexes.
-* ~~Start outlining the written thesis~~.
-Things are happening!
-* Start testing if generated code complies with RPython requirements.
 * Add `assert-term-throws` to test term plugging that is supposed to fail due to wrong ellipsis match counts.

 ## References